 Virtual Meetings Etiquette

-Shut the door and make sure you're not interrupted by your pets, children, roommates, significant other, etc.
+- Shut the door and make sure you're not interrupted by your pets, children, roommates, etc.

 These might seem like a lot of rules.
 And, well, you're not wrong.
 But rules have an upside: Once you know what to do, it's much easier to build and maintain a great professional reputation.